projectcalico/calico/calico/maintenance/monitor/monitor-component-metrics.md

 {% endtabs %}

 ##### **kube-controllers configuration**

+Prometheus metrics are **enabled** by default on [TCP port 9094]({{ site.baseurl }}/reference/resources/kubecontrollersconfig) for `calico-kube-controllers`.

 {% tabs %}
 <label:Operator,active:true>
 <%
-By default `tigera-operator` creates a service.
+The operator automatically creates a service that exposes these metrics.

-You can use the following command to view it.
+You can use the following command to verify it.
 ```bash
 kubectl get svc -n calico-system
 ```